pure-data/pure-data/doc/1.manual/pdmanual.md

 ### Accessing and Changing Data

 In general, accessing or changing data is done via "pointers" to "scalars".
-Numbers and symbols within scalars are accessed using the "get" object and changed, in the same way, using "set".
+Numbers and symbols within scalars are accessed using the `get` object and changed, in the same way, using `set`.
 Since lists and arrays are composed of scalars, every actual number or symbol in a data heap will be a number or symbol element of some scalar.
 To access them, it suffices to have objects to chase down elements of lists and arrays (given either a global name or a pointer to the containing scalar).

-Lists are traversed in the way shown above; to get to a sublist of a scalar, the "get" object will provide a pointer, in the same way as it provides "float" or "symbol" elements of scalars.
-For arrays, an "element" object is provided which, given a scalar, a field name and a number, chases down the numbered, scalar, element of the named array field.
+Lists are traversed in the way shown above; to get to a sublist of a scalar, the `get` object will provide a pointer, in the same way as it provides "float" or "symbol" elements of scalars.
+For arrays, an `element` object is provided which, given a scalar, a field name and a number, chases down the numbered, scalar, element of the named array field.

-To alter "float" or "symbol" elements of scalars is straightforward using the "set" object, but arrays and lists can't be set by assignment; there is no suitable data type available within messages.
+To alter "float" or "symbol" elements of scalars is straightforward using the `set` object, but arrays and lists can't be set by assignment; there is no suitable data type available within messages.
 Lists could possibly be "settable" by passing pointers to other lists, but permitting this would have required either automatically doing deep copies of data structures to carry out the